How Can I Soar with the Eagles when I am Surrounded by Chickens?

 The need to change is greater than the burden to stay the same

 The only constant in life is CHANGE

 But you already know that people do not like change and resist it.
 It is in our nature.
 The “adversity” comes from the internal battle of contradiction.

 Benefit of Change

 There is Benefit for you when you do things of your own accord, and without the coddling support you may wish you had.
 When you take on the risk, and potentials of both failure and success, it gives you a great sense of self-worth and feeling of accomplishment when you succeed.
-In reality, when you take on the risk for yourself, you will always put more effort into achieving success.
+In reality, when you take on the risk for yourself, you will always put more effort into achieving success and how to improve motivation.
 Thus you are more likely to succeed.
 You are now confident to move forward and take more steps along your path.

 On the other hand, if you are hand-fed and coddled through the experience, you will not have the opportunity to gain that sense of accomplishment; your reward for facing the struggle.